acapozucca/liquibase/README.md

 cd ~/<git_root_folder>/helloworld/product.helloworld
 ```

-**Note**

-This directory must exist as it is required to have installed already the Web-based Hello World case study.
+**Note**: This directory must exist as it is required to have installed already the Web-based Hello World case study.

 3- Jump into the virtual environment (refered to also as *guest*) :